 “We recognize and are grateful that many faculty and staff have long been involved in community-building, mutual support and common service to the university, and we look forward to formally supporting those efforts through the ERG program,” wrote Rosemary Kilkenny, vice president for institutional diversity and equity, chief diversity officer, and Anthony Kinslow, vice president and chief human resources officer, in an email announcing the establishment of ERGs.

-Formed in time for National Asian/Pacific American Heritage Month in May, the AAAPI ERG will host its inaugural event with chef, entrepreneur and community-builder Erik Bruner-Yang as part of Georgetown’s celebration of Asian American and Pacific Islander Heritage Month.
+Formed in time for National Asian/Pacific American Heritage Month in May, the AAAPI ERG hosted its inaugural event with chef, entrepreneur and community-builder Erik Bruner-Yang as part of Georgetown’s celebration of Asian American and Pacific Islander Heritage Month.